ezsystems/ezpublish-kernel/doc/specifications/proposed/named_queries/named_queries.md

 ## Overview

-Named queries, or QueryTypes, are Content or Location Query objects that are predefined in the system, and can be used in several ways:
+Named queries, or QueryTypes, are predefined Content or Location Query objects.
+They can be used in several ways:
 - from twig templates, using a sub-request:
   `{{ render( controller( ez_query, {'identifier': 'latest_articles' ) ) }}`
 - from php code, by loading the Query, and running it through the SearchService